-- A marathon story – this activity can be done pre reading, during reading and post reading.
+- A marathon story – this activity can be done pre-reading, during reading and post-reading.
 Ask the students to stand up in a circle with the new words page.
 Each student must give a sentence and the next student must continue the sentence.
-They need to try and give as much detail as possible for each picture whilst turn taking.
-For lower level learners, you can do the same style activity, but focus purely on word association of each word.
+They need to try and give as much detail as possible for each picture whilst turn-taking.
+For lower-level learners, you can do the same style of activity but focus purely on word associations.

 Make a recycling corner in the classroom.
 Ask learners to work in groups and select some of the recyclable objects.
-Ask the learners to put the items they have selected to good use, they have to try and build something or make something and then present their ideas to their peers.
+Ask the learners to put the items they have selected to good use and to try and create something and then present their ideas to their peers.

 Use the page above to start a discussion about the impact on the environment from the use of plastic.
 Ask the learners to focus on the ocean and think of all the possible negative effects.

-Extension: This could lead onto a debate.
+Extension: This could lead to a debate.
 Give each learner role cards for the part they have to play in the debate.